PullNotifier Logo

 package.json @lead-developers

 Pairing CODEOWNERS with branch protection rules ensures that no changes are merged without the necessary reviews and approvals.
+To enable this, go to your repository's Settings > Branches > Branch protection rules, then check Require a pull request before merging and Require review from Code Owners.
 This setup strengthens code quality and safeguards critical areas of your project.

 GitHub Actions for Reviewer Assignment

 GitHub Actions takes automation a step further by offering advanced tools for managing reviewer assignments.
-While CODEOWNERS provides a solid foundation, GitHub Actions allows for more dynamic options like random selection, workload balancing, and conditional rules.
+While CODEOWNERS and team auto-assignment handle most common scenarios, GitHub Actions allows for more dynamic options like conditional rules based on file changes, labels, or PR size.

 Setting Up a Workflow File